wandb/examples/README.md

 - [Learn More](https://app.wandb.ai/wandb/getting-started/reports/Keras--VmlldzoyMTEwNjQ)
 - [Docs](https://docs.wandb.com/frameworks/keras)

-## 📍 PyTorch
+## 🔥 PyTorch
 W&B provides first class support for PyTorch.
-To automatically log gradients and store the network topology, you can call `watch` and pass in your PyTorch model.
+To automatically log gradients and store the network topology, you can call `.watch` and pass in your PyTorch model.
+Then use `.log` for anything else you want to track, like so:
 ```python
 import wandb